KyleBae1017/KyleBae1017/README.md

 ## I'm currently working on...
 - President of **KUCSA**; Korea University Computer Science Academy (전산학술부)
 - Undergraduate researcher in [**MLV Lab**](https://www.hyunwoojkim.com/home) in Korea University, advised by Professor Hyunwoo J. Kim
-- Member and AI Instructor of **DevKor**; software development club in Korea University
+- Member of **DevKor**; software development club in Korea University

 ## I worked on ...
 - Co-founder of **AIKU**; AI academic club in Korea University
 - Some toy projects for assignments and practices

 ## I'm interested in ...
-- Machine learning & deep learning; nowadays i'm interested in **machine learning on graphs**, **generative models**, and **computer vision**
+- Machine learning & deep learning; i'm mainly interested in **machine learning on graphs** and **generative models** but not limited to it.
-- In detail, i'm studying graph representation learning, graph generation, diffusion models and how to solve inverse problem with diffusion.
+- Nowadays, i'm highly interested in these keywords; (graph) foundation models, knowledge graphs, diffusion models, inverse problem, molecule generation, AI4Science, etc.
-- Mathematics for ML / DL / Computer Science (Statistics, Analysis, Optimization Theory, Linear Algebra, ...)
+- I usually have huge interests in **multi-modal**, **efficient** and **theoretically well-defined** approaches with various deep learning topics.

 ## In detail, ...
 - Ask me about anything by my e-mail. (kyle9103@gmail.com / bms2002@korea.ac.kr)